 How to fix mistakes: Try heatmap heatmap on your website to understand what issues make website visitors leave your page.

 Intuitive design.
-It means the simplicity, ease of use, and clearness of a web resource for most of its users.
-An attempt to create a cool design very often turns into the search for a happy medium between something simple/understandable and sophisticated/creative.
+It means the simplicity, ease of use, and clearness of a web resource for most users.
+An attempt to create a cool design often turns into searching for a happy medium between something simple/understandable and sophisticated/creative.
 The ability to create perfectly intuitive and, at the same time, stylish design is a real benchmark of the professionalism of a designer.

 There is a saying that “A user interface is like a joke.
 If you have to explain it, it’s not that good.”
 That’s absolutely true.
 From the UX perspective, creating a website that potential clients cannot understand is a huge mistake.
 You need to take a good account of your target audience.